aguegu/sourcekit.cc/PiTray-Mini.md

 5. Plug Other devices you may needed such as HDMI, Ethernet, USB (***see below***) Keyboard.

 6. Power PiTray with a 15W USB-C power supply.
-With the red led on, you are good to go.
+With the power led on, you are good to go.
 Enjoy & have fun.

 ## For CM4 with eMMC (Programming the eMMC)